endorh/smart-completion/README.md

 suggestions to the blind requests.

-Once the lists of suggestions arrive, in whichever order, they're combined, filtered and sorted them, according to the strategies described below, and, once sorted, we update the displayed suggestions.
+Once the lists of suggestions arrive, in whichever order, they're combined, filtered and sorted, according to the strategies described below, and, once sorted, we update the displayed suggestions.

 In addition, since, while typing a single command, it is unlikely that